Gulfs

 Gulf of Gabès Facts: The Mediterranean’s Shallow Bay

-Photo Fishing boats
+Photo Fishing Boats

 The Gulf of Gabès, situated in the Mediterranean Sea between Tunisia and Libya, is a significant body of water with historical importance and ecological diversity.
 Characterized by its shallow depths and abundant marine life, the gulf serves as a crucial fishing ground and contributes substantially to the local economy.
 For centuries, the Gulf of Gabès has been integral to the region, facilitating trade and cultural exchange.